- posted by:

 We’ll start with a list of annoying behaviours and why they are annoying:

 Fishing for compliments: This often happens via showing photos of children often without asking first or talking about your child’s milestones and expecting compliments.
 Please ask before shoving pictures of your kids in my face.
-I know you’re all proud and excited over your child but not everyone cares about a child that doesn’t affect them.
+I know you’re all proud and excited over your child but not everyone cares.

 Telling asinine stories about a child’s normal milestones and acting like they’re going to be the next Beethoven (without the STD): Some people may be interested in hearing about your kids normal milestones but acting like they are the first child ever to walk on two legs or speak fluently just makes you look pretentious.
 It feels like you want praise and adoration for raising such a (perceived) talented child.